Economy of Montenegro: Dissolution of State Union with Serbia

 In 1997, Milo Đukanović took control of Montenegro's ruling party, the Democratic Party of Socialists of Montenegro, and began severing political ties with Serbia.
 He blamed the policies of Serbian President Slobodan Milošević for the overall decline of the Montenegrin economy.
 Resurgent inflation led the Montenegrin government to "dollarize" the economy, adopting the German mark as its dominant currency.
-These economic policies also led to a revision of the relationship between the two countries from a federal republic to a much looser political union of Serbia and Montenegro, in which the Montenegrin government assumed responsibility for its own economic policies.
+These economic policies also led to a revision in 2003 of the relationship between the two countries from a federal republic to a much looser political union of Serbia and Montenegro, in which the Montenegrin government assumed responsibility for its own economic policies.

-Montenegro subsequently opened up many of its economic sectors to privatization and introduced a value-added tax (VAT) to raise funds for public projects.
-It would later replace the German mark with the Euro as its legal tender, despite objections from Brussels.
-However, the implementation of these economic "reforms" did not significantly improve the living standard of Montenegrins during this period.

-The Montenegrin government blamed its problems on Serbia, which suffered from a higher level of foreign debt and unemployment, as well as an investigation by the Hague war crimes tribunal and controversy over the independence of its province of Kosovo.
-These factors hampered Montenegro's attractiveness to investors and delayed its progress toward full membership in the European Union and NATO.